RayBB/openlibrary-docs/Home.md

 For each of the following, use the `labels` facet to add your label to see issues and PRs under your leadership:

 * [Issues which need to be triaged](https://github.com/internetarchive/openlibrary/issues?q=is%3Aissue+is%3Aopen+label%3A%22Needs%3A+Triage%22+sort%3Aupdated-desc).
 Use the `labels` facet to add your label to see issues you need to triage.
-* [Issues which require some sort of action](https://github.com/internetarchive/openlibrary/issues?q=is%3Aissue+is%3Aopen+is%3Aopen+is%3Aissue+label%3A%22Needs%3A+Breakdown%22%2C%22Needs%3A+Staff+Decision%22%2C%22Needs%3A+Investigation%22%2C%22Needs%3A+Detail%22%2C%22Needs%3A+Community+Discussion%22%2C%22Needs%3A+Staff+%2F+Internal%22) such as "needs breakdown" or "needs design".
+* [Issues which require some sort of project management action](https://github.com/internetarchive/openlibrary/issues?q=is%3Aissue+is%3Aopen+is%3Aopen+is%3Aissue+label%3A%22Needs%3A+Breakdown%22%2C%22Needs%3A+Staff+Decision%22%2C%22Needs%3A+Investigation%22%2C%22Needs%3A+Detail%22%2C%22Needs%3A+Community+Discussion%22%2C%22Needs%3A+Staff+%2F+Internal%22) such as "needs breakdown" or "needs design".
 Use the `labels` facet to add your label to see issues you need to triage.
 * [Issues that are waiting on the submitter](https://github.com/internetarchive/openlibrary/pulls?q=is%3Aopen+is%3Apr+draft%3Afalse+label%3A%22Needs%3A+Submitter+Input%22+sort%3Aupdated-desc).
 In the near future, we'll have a [bot](https://github.com/internetarchive/openlibrary/issues/9199) that automatically removed "Needs: Submitter Input" when the author pushes new updates for review.

 If you don't have merge permissions and a PR looks ready to go, please mark it is "Needs: Staff / Internal".